-Course Code: EEE 4832 Course Title: Microprocessor System Design Sessional
+Course Title: Microprocessor System Design Sessional Contact Hours: 3 per week

 Objective: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4831.
 In the second part, students will design simple systems using the principles learned in EEE 4831.